Tools-of-the-Trade/f21/evc2bds.md

 2. What are *professional development* activities and who should you ask if you have any questions?
 The professional development activities are various activities that have a certain amount of points and each student must complete at least 8 points worth of activities.
-I should as Talia Miller if I have any questions.
+I should ask Talia Miller if I have any questions.

 3. Will you need a textbook this semester?
 No, I will not need a textbook this semester.